 They can also cause the baby to become dependent and experience withdrawal.
-A baby born with NAS may begin to exhibit withdrawal symptoms within the first 3 days to life and the symptoms cam last upwards of 2 weeks.
+A baby born with NAS may begin to exhibit withdrawal symptoms within the first three days to live, and the symptoms can last upwards of 2 weeks.

 In addition to the physical impacts, the emotional and mental trauma of pregnancy and addiction can be severe.
 Babies treated for NAS, are removed from the mother.
 In many cases, social services then get involved, which further complicates the problem.

 Mothers who have their babies removed often experience long-term grief, depression, anxiety, and symptoms of post-traumatic stress.
 Babies also experience adverse effects.
 Early contact with the mother is what helps babies’ brains develop, and when removed from their mother at birth, many babies suffer developmental issues.